-This one-bowl cheesecake is light as a cloud and easy enough for a weeknight
+This one-bowl cheesecake is light as a cloud, but still rich and creamy

 The most difficult part of the process is waiting for the cake to chill for a couple of hours before unmolding it and digging in.
 When that time comes, each mouthful proves worth the anticipation — lusciously creamy and fresh, with a delicate hint of vanilla and lemon zest.

 The cheesecake is a pleasure on its own, but I can’t resist topping it with a heap of fresh sliced strawberries tossed with a touch of lemon juice and a sprinkle of sugar to soften the berries and draw out their juices.
-Totally manageable to make on a weeknight, it’s a stunning treat that’s also special enough for a holiday table.
+It makes a stunning treat that’s special enough for a holiday table, but it’s easy enough to make whenever the craving strikes.

 Make Ahead: The cheesecake needs to cool for 1 hour, then be covered and refrigerated for at least 2 hours before you serve it.